steemit/condenser/src/app/help/en/faq.md

 If your password has been changed without your consent, then the account designated as your recovery account can generate a new owner key for the account.
 The account recovery must be completed within 30 days of the password being changed, and you must supply a recent owner key that was valid within the last 30 days.

-Steemit Inc. owns the default recovery account (@steem) for all users who sign up using Steemit.com.
-Steemit can identify users by their original email, Facebook, or Reddit logins that were used to signup via Steemit.com.
+Steemit Inc. owns the default recovery account (@steem) for all users who sign up using steemit.com.
+Steemit can only identify users by their original email, Facebook, or Reddit logins that were used to signup via steemit.com.

 If you don't have the master password or owner key that was valid the past 30 days, or are unable to prove that you are the original owner of the account, then your account will be unrecoverable.